SSWConsulting/SSW.Rules.Content/rules/separate-urge-from-behavior/rule.md

 ::: greybox
 Hey Bob,

 How am I supposed to know that?
-The PBIs Acceptance Criteria said put it on the right. 😡
+I'm almost certain The PBIs Acceptance Criteria said put it on the right.
 :::
 ::: bad
-**Figure: Bad example - reacting immediately can lead to a bad decision 🔥**
+**Figure: Bad example - reacting immediately can lead to a bad decision 😡**
 :::

 ### Option 2 - Set a time for 30 min, then respond